Climate Change Action in Coastal Habitats: Spatial Data Visualization Tools

 The USFWS has released a internet tool that allows the public to view simulations of sea level rise.
 This program is designed to help people understand the potential impacts of climate change on sea levels.
 This web browser-based application displays map pairs of the same area, each at different sea levels.
 The strength of this tool is its ability to visually show the modeling of sea level rise predictions, allowing people to see the impacts in a more intuitive way.

-This inventory shows users the best available elevation data by region and how to access it.
-The inventory currently covers the Gulf of Mexico, Southeast, Mid Atlantic, Great Lakes, and Hawaii.
+The inventory provides a comprehensive listing of known high-accuracy topographic and bathymetric data for the U.S. and its territories.
 Elevation data is necessary to develop coastal elevation models and are critical components when looking at sea level rise, coastal flooding, beach nourishment, erosion, or any other processes that occur within the land-water interface.
-For more information, contact: NOAA Coastal Services Center.
+For more information, contact Digital Coast.